lucasjellema/conclusion-tech-radar/README.md

 Notes & development
 - The app communicates between modules using `CustomEvent` events (e.g., `filter-category`, `filter-phase`, `open-modal`, `language-changed`).
+- **URL Deep Linking:** The application supports URL query parameters for deep linking.
+On load, if URL parameters are present (e.g., `?company=Xforce&category=AI&phase=adopt`), they are automatically applied to set the initial filter state.
+This enables sharing specific radar views via URL.
+- **Share Link Feature:** Users can click the "Share Link" button in the sidebar to copy a URL with the current filter state to their clipboard.
+The generated URL includes parameters for mode, companies, categories, phases, tags, search terms, and date filters.
+See [Share Link Walkthrough](docs/share-link-walkthrough.md) for details.
 - **Proportional Ring Widths:** Ring widths are calculated proportionally based on the number of blips they contain.
 Rings with more blips (like "adopt") are wider, while rings with fewer blips (like "hold" and "deprecate") are narrower.
 A minimum width constraint (10% of radius) ensures all rings remain visible.
 The algorithm normalizes ring widths to fit within the total radar radius.
 - The radar layout computes ring spacing from the active phases returned by `js/data.js` so hiding phases compresses the rings.
 - Blips are rendered as domain-shaped symbols (square/triangle/diamond/star/circle) and companies within the same domain share the same symbol shape.
 Company colors are assigned and persisted for the browser session.